nuxt-community/redirect-module/README.md

 You can set callback when there is an error in the decode.

+### `statusCode`

+- Default: `302`

+You can set the default statusCode which gets used when no statusCode is defined on the rule itself.

 ## Usage

 Simply add the links you want to redirect as objects to the module option array: